 However, trees also can affect footpaths, kerbs, gutters, drains, fences and services infrastructure (both above and below the ground), causing inconvenience, issues of safety and expenditure of funds which may, in some circumstances, be disproportionate to their contribution.

 Council's current street tree strategy known as “Leafy Legacy” was developed in 2002.
-Council has drafted a new strategy “Greening Our City - Urban Tree Strategy 2018–28" and is seeking community feedback on this strategy.
+Council has drafted a new strategy “Greening Our City - Urban Tree Strategy 2018–28".

 Trees on public land within the City of Greater Dandenong are maintained by Council.